AS9120B, ISO 9001:2015, AND FAA AC 0056B ACCREDITED

 While many think that aircraft icing only occurs on colder days, this is not the case.
 In fact, the airframe exterior and many internal components are susceptible to icing for a number of reasons, all of which jeopardize passenger and aircrew safety.
 For example, as air and fuel are vital for an aircraft engine to run optimally, if they are blocked or restricted due to icing, it can have detrimental consequences.
 According to the NTSB, carb icing is responsible for at least 250 of the aircraft accidents that have happened in the last 10 years.
 To minimize this risk, there are several things one can do, some of which will be outlined in this blog.

 Belonging to the aircraft throttle system, the carburetor is the section of the engine where the fuel-air mixture is created before being drawn in by the cylinders and ignited.
-The more air and fuel being sucked in by the carburetor, the greater the power generated by the engine.
+The more air and fuel being sucked in by the carburetor, the greater the power generated by the aircraft engine.
 Carburetors operate using the Venturi effect, which states that as air or fluid is drawn through a restricted passage, the speed of the air will increase and the pressure of the air will drop.
 At the narrowest part of the Venturi, there is a fuel line.
 When there is a drop in pressure, the Venturi draws in fuel and mixes it with air to form a vapor that makes its way into the cylinders.

 The air is drawn through the carburetor at a rate controlled by a butterfly valve that is directly linked to the throttle controls.
 It is important to note that full throttle indicates that the butterfly valve is fully open, while the throttle at idle means that the butterfly valve is nearly closed.
 As previously mentioned, the carburetor is a Venturi, and a similar effect can be observed around the butterfly valve, since airflow narrows and is restricted in this area as well.
 As such, icing can form in two places within the carburetor: the Venturi and around the butterfly valve.
 The former will lead to air starvation, while the latter will lead to throttle control degradation.
 In most cases, however, carburetor icing forms around the butterfly valve.